It’s never too early to start planning your garden. Try these beginner gardening books to avoid my mistakes.

 I grew up on a 150-acre sheep farm in rural Virginia.
 We had a fabulous garden right out our back door.
 We ate from it all season long and well into the winter.
 Our pantry and freezer chest were chock-full of homegrown food.
 I still have vivid memories of picking fruit and vegetables throughout the summer, sweet corn, green beans, carrots, cucumbers, tomatoes, snap peas (my personal favorite as a child), potatoes, lettuce, squash (not my favorite as a child), pumpkins, strawberries, and even blueberries from the bushes my grandfather planted along the garden’s edge.

-I don’t know about you, but last year when we went into COVID-19 lockdown (has it been a year already?), I decided to start a backyard garden with my kiddos.
+I don’t know about you, but when we went into COVID-19 lockdown I decided to start a backyard garden with my kiddos.
 I suppose it was partly nostalgia and the desire to keep my children outside busy and learning—and partly the new reality of limited trips to the bare-shelved grocery store that provided the motivation I needed to give backyard gardening a try.

 Having grown up on a farm, I figured how hard could it be?
 I donned my mask and gloves, armed myself with a bottle of hand sanitizer, and made a trip to our local garden center for seeds and soil.
 Feeling optimistic, we started all kinds of seeds.